hitokiri-mata/katacoda-courses/kubernetes-pipelines/tekton/step10-pipeline-run.md

 PipelineRuns are entities that declare the trigger to run a pipeline.
 The triggered pipeline is given specific contexts for inputs, outputs, and execution parameters.

-For our PipelineRun we have define the Git repo where the application source code resides.
+We have defined the PipelineRun.

 `cat pipeline/pipeline-run.yaml`{{execute}}